Myhill-Nerode Theorem for Higher-Dimensional Automata: Pomsets with interfaces

 Iposets may be refined by shortening the activity intervals of events, so that some events stop being concurrent.
 This corresponds to expanding the precedence relation $<$ (and, potentially, removing event order).
 The inverse to refinement is called subsumption and defined as follows.
 For iposets $P$ and $Q$, we say that $Q$ \emph{subsumes} $P$ (or that $P$ is a \emph{refinement} of $Q$) and write $P\subsu Q$ if there exists a bijection $f: P\to Q$ (a \emph{subsumption}) which \begin{itemize} \item respects interfaces and labels: $f(S_P)=S_Q$, $f(T_P)=T_Q$, and $\lambda_Q\circ f=\lambda_P$; \item reflects precedence: $f(x)<_Q f(y)$ implies $x<_P y$; and \item preserves essential event order: $x\evord_P y$ implies $f(x)\evord_Q f(y)$ whenever $x$ and $y$ are concurrent (that is, $x\not<_P y$ and $y\not<_P x$). \end{itemize} (Event order is essential for concurrent events, but by transitivity, it also appears between non-concurrent events; subsumptions may ignore such non-essential event order.)

-\begin{example} In Fig.~\ref{fi:iposets1}, there is a sequence of refinements from right to left, each time shortening some activity intervals.
+\begin{example} In Figure~\ref{fi:iposets1}, there is a sequence of refinements from right to left, each time shortening some activity intervals.
 Conversely, there is a sequence of subsumptions from left to right:

 Interfaces need to be preserved across subsumptions, so in our example, the left endpoint of the $a$-interval must stay at the boundary. \end{example}